Skip to content

 IMMIGRATION AND NATIONALIZATION ACT OF 1965

-1. What’s the total number of immigrants who were legally entered into the United States from 1790 to 1965?
+1. What’s the total number of immigrants who legally entered the United States from 1790 to 1965?

-The total number of immigrants who legally entered the United States from 1790 to 1965 is difficult to determine precisely, but we can provide an estimate based on the available information:
+The total number of immigrants who legally entered the United States from 1790 to 1965 is difficult to determine precisely, but available data supports a reasonable estimate:

 Early Immigration (1790–1850)

-From 1790 to 1850, immigration to the United States was relatively low:
+Immigration to the United States was relatively low during this period:

 • Between 1790 and 1820, estimates suggest fewer than one million immigrants arrived.